Pakistan warns Indian submarine near its territorial waters

 Breaking News Emails

-ISLAMABAD — Pakistan's navy says it spotted and warned an Indian submarine approaching its territorial waters in the Arabian Sea not to attempt an incursion.
+ISLAMABAD — Pakistan's navy says it spotted an Indian submarine approaching its territorial waters in the Arabian Sea and warned it not to attempt an incursion.

-The navy said in a statement Tuesday that the Indian submarine wasn't targeted, "keeping in view Pakistan's policy of peace" under which Islamabad wants to de-escalate tensions with New Delhi.
+The navy said in a statement Tuesday that the Indian submarine wasn't targeted since Islamabad wants to de-escalate tensions with New Delhi.

 Tensions heat up between India and Pakistan.
 Here's why that matters.March 1, 201902:15

-A navy official says the warning was "communicated" to the submarine during Monday's encounter.
+A navy official said the warning was "communicated" to the submarine during Monday's encounter.
 The submarine then moved away.
-He didn't elaborate and spoke on condition of anonymity to talk to reporters.
+He didn't elaborate and spoke on the condition of anonymity.

-Tension escalated after India last week launched an airstrike inside Pakistan, claiming it targeted militants behind a Feb.
+Tensions have escalated after a Feb.
 14 bombing in Indian-controlled Kashmir that killed 40 Indian troops.

+A militant group said to be based in Pakistan, Jaish-e Mohammad, which wants the Indian state of Jammu and Kashmir to be part of Pakistan, claimed responsibility for the deadly bombing but the Pakistani government has denied any involvement.

+India later launched an airstrike inside Pakistan, saying it targeted the militants behind the bombing.

 Pakistan retaliated by downing two Indian fighter jets and capturing a pilot who was later handed back.